Operational-Sciences-Group/Project-Birddog/README.md

 Birddog simplifies your PowerShell searches of text files.
 Let's look at an example:

-If you want to search a file for a IPv4 address and censor it with the string "Removed for privacy".
-You basically have to tangle with a monster like this:
+If you want to search a file for a IPv4 address and censor it with the string "Removed for privacy", you basically have to tangle with a monster like this:

 ```(Get-Content -Path <path>) -Replace '(\b25[0-5]|\b2[0-4][0-9]|\b[01]?[0-9][0-9]?)(\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)){3}','Removed for privacy' | Set-Content -Path <path> ```